spica-engine/spica/docs/content/guide/bucket.md

 > To listen bucket changes and use the **History** feature, Spica instance must have three MongoDB replica set.
 See the Installation section for more information.

 Spica, optionally can track down the change history of bucket entries.
-To enable the history feature for the spesific bucket, simple go to the Bucket Schema edit page and toggle on the History option.
+To enable the history feature for the specific bucket, simply go to a Bucket Schema edit page and toggle the History option.

 Once it is toggled on, the changes made on the bucket's entries will be stored.